StoneCypher/flocks.rocks/assets/page_md/flocks_quick_start.html.md

 ## Hooking up the `bill` input

 We'll need that bill amount to do something too.
-Relatively straightforward, though it won't be *immediately* visible.
+Relatively straightforward, and we'll cheat a bit to make it immediately visible.

 First, let's add a method to the control, so that there's a function label we can give to the form element in a closure.
 That method will read the current